 Many of us have been there.
 For one reason or another, we fall behind on the bills.
-We run into an unexpected financial disaster, or we get lazy and stop following the budget or anything else in between.
-Here is a way to work the budget when you have fallen behind.
+We run into an unexpected financial disaster, or we get lazy and stop following the budget or anything else.
+Here is a way to take control of your finances when you have fallen behind.

 Stop spending money.
 Seriously.
-You are in crisis mode as of this minute, so all spending is frozen.
+Your current financial situation is in crisis mode as of this minute, so all spending is frozen.
 Let me repeat for a dramatic effect.
 STOP.
 SPENDING.
 MONEY.

-If you have the capabilities of getting a paper check still, cash it, and bring it home.
-I believe working with the cash that you have, makes getting out of a hole much more manageable.
+If you can still get a paper check, cash it and bring it home.
+Working with your cash makes getting out of a hole much more manageable.
 If this isn’t possible, we will address this in a moment.

-The four most important things to be paid are:
+The four most important monthly bills to be paid are:

-The credit cards and fun stuff like cable can wait.
+Other monthly expenses like credit cards and fun stuff like cable can wait.
 If they turn off your internet, they turn off your internet.
 Life happens.
 Pay your rent or mortgage first, then electric and heat if those are different and the season is cold.
-Take care of car insurance, payments, and gas next.
+Take care of car insurance, monthly payments, and gas next.

 Last is the food.
-However, this needs a little more explanation.
+However, this needs a closer look.
 Let’s practice a little tough love with the groceries for a bit.
 Take note of what you already have.
-Go through your cupboards, pantry, refrigerator, and freezer and write down everything you have.
-Time to get creative and come up with a couple of recipes for all that stuff you haven’t eaten yet.
+Go through your cupboards, pantry, refrigerator, and freezer, and write down everything you have.
+It’s time to get creative and develop some recipes for all that stuff you haven’t eaten yet.

-I have a grocery ebook that is filled with great ideas for groceries on a small budget.
+I have a grocery ebook filled with great ideas for groceries on a small budget.
 Please consider subscribing for your free copy!

 Grab $20 and pick up some essentials that can be added to what you already have.
 Remember, shop frugally.